Are you breeding leopard geckos?

 As with many reptiles and animals, unfertilized eggs need to be evacuated whether or not they’re a product of mating or not.

 For leopard geckos, this tendency is strong with young geckos.

-They produce eggs more readily, and so will get “pregnant” even without a male.
+They produce eggs more readily and so will get “pregnant” even without a male.

 Once you see the signs of pregnancy (even without mating), you’ll still need to do what you usually do for leopard geckos.

-Take care to provide vitamin supplements with every meal and put a nesting box in the tank.
+Provide vitamin supplements with every meal and put a nesting box in the tank.